rokucommunity/roku-deploy/README.md

     source/
     manifest

-2. You should create a rokudeploy.json file at the root of your project that contains all of the overrides to the default options. roku-deploy will auto-detect this file and use it when possible.
+2. You should create a rokudeploy.json file at the root of your project that contains all of the overrides to the default options. roku-deploy will auto-detect this file and use it when possible. (**note**: `rokudeploy.json` is jsonc, which means it supports comments).

 sample rokudeploy.json